pisinger/pisinger.github.io/_posts/2025-06-26-edge-container-observability-using-inspektor-gadget.md

 The initial step involves preparing our log pipeline using **Azure Monitor Container Insights**.
 To enable this on an Arc-enabled Kubernetes cluster, you can utilize the `Azure CLI` to create the appropriate Azure Monitor extension, allowing us to collect logs and metrics and ingest them into an Azure Log Analytics workspace.

-> Note: If your cluster is not Arc enabled yet, then first follow the steps from here <https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/connect-cluster> to connect your cluster to Azure Arc.
+> Note: If your cluster is not Arc-enabled yet, then first follow the steps from here <https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/connect-cluster> to connect your cluster to Azure Arc.
 {: .prompt-warning}

-See below to prepare your az cli to finally connect your cluster to `Azure Arc`:
+See below to prepare your az cli to finally connect your cluster:

 ```shell
 # add extension